Ernest Hardes Memorial

 We are gardeners, farmers, and first time producers of our own backyard fodder, who meet monthly to learn about living and growing sustainably in the Hunter Valley and surrounds.
 All members receive free entry to field days, one free workshop per year, our monthly newsletter and that good feeling that you're a part of positive change.

 Slow Food Hunter Valley is a group of volunteers who offer their time to support and run projects that raise awareness of the importance of eating seasonal and local produce, encourage food diversity, help distribute (and redistribute) food on a more equitable basis, keep our food clean and reduce food waste.
 Most of all, Slow Food Hunter Valley seeks to protect taste, flavour and biodiversity through local projects, campaigns, community engagement and educational programs.

 An outstanding biodynamic farm west of Maitland run by a passionate team, Mark Brown and Kate Beveridge.
 They offer learning opportunities based on 20+ years of experience in teaching, farming, sustainability, permaculture, biodynamics and community building.
 At Purple Pear Farm, life revolves around food – growing, selling, preparing, preserving and eating it.

 First generation farmers who have a passion for clean ethical produce.
 Their products feature in the best restaurants and home kitchens in the Hunter and are developing a reputation for outstanding quality and flavour.
 Their pasture raised chicken has been awarded state winner in the 2017 Delicious Awards.

-Limestone Permaculture Farm is a highly productive one acre demonstration property, designed with & operated on Permaculture Principles and located in the beautiful Karuah Valley NSW.
-Limestone Farm showcases practical & transitioning examples of Permaculture Principles integrated into our Food Growing, Farm Management & Life Systems
+Limestone Permaculture Farm is a highly productive one acre demonstration property, designed with & operated on Permaculture Principles and located in the beautiful Karuah Valley, NSW.
+Limestone Farm showcases practical and transitioning examples of Permaculture Principles integrated into our Food Growing, Farm Management and Life Systems

 WHO CAN APPLY